 Survey of College Mathematics deals with several advanced mathematical topics, many of which are included in College Algebra.
 This course is not a prerequisite for any mathematics course.
+This course fulfills the mathematics requirement for the Associate of Arts degree.
 A scientific calculator is required.
-(D,O)
+(D)